 Cost of products.
 Cost of products primarily includes the cost of food, beverages, and Winner's Circle amusement items.
 During the third quarter of 2009, the cost of food products averaged 24.4 percent of food revenue and the cost of beverage products averaged 24.3 percent of beverage revenue.
 The amusement cost of products averaged 14.8 percent of amusement revenues.
-During the thirty-nine weeks ended November 1, 2009, the cost of food products averaged 24.4 percent of food revenue and the cost of beverage products averaged 24.4 percent of beverage revenue.
-The amusement cost of products averaged 14.0 percent of amusement revenues.
-The cost of products averaged 24.4 percent of beverage revenue.
+During the thirty-nine weeks ended November 1, 2009, the cost of food products averaged 24.4 percent of food revenue and the cost of beverage 24.4 percent of beverage products averaged 24.4 percent of food revenue and the cost of beverage products averaged 24.4 percent of beverage revenue.
 The amusement cost of products averaged 14.0 percent of amusement revenues.
 The cost of products is driven by product mix and pricing movements from third party suppliers.
 We continually strive to gain efficiencies in both the acquisition and use of products while maintaining high standards of product quality.